-Five partners, five languages and a joint project: for the European Collection, ARTE, ARD, ZDF, France Télévisions and SRG SSR are teaming up to offer a joint selection of content on the political and social topics of the day.
+Five partners, one project: for the European Collection, the five public broadcasters ARTE, ARD, ZDF, France Télévisions and SRG SSR are teaming up to offer a joint selection of content on the political and social topics of the day.

 Get to grips with the issues that resonate with Europeans